mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *seek out people in life who are smarter than you are about what would help you most and then, listen more than you talk.*
+> *love cures people -- both the ones who give it and the ones who receive it.*

 </div>
 <!-- quote-end -->